Get Your Daily Dose of Vitamin C With These Tropical Snacks

 - 1/4 tsp chili flakes or red pepper flakes

 - 1/2 cup Chestnut Hill Farms pineapple

 - 20 cocktail sticks, or trimmed rosemary branches

-- Cover and keep chilled.
-Remove them from the fridge at least 15 minutes before you want to eat them.
+- Cover and chill.
+Remove from fridge at least 15 minutes before serving.

 Pineapple, Quinoa, and Almond Energy Balls

 For the ultimate grab-and-go snack, try pineapple energy balls.
 Featuring dried pineapple (learn how to dry your own Chestnut Hill Farms pineapple!) and orange juice, these bites are deliciously tropical and full of vitamin C. Quinoa and almonds add valuable protein and healthy fats, for a small-but-mighty snack that’s guaranteed to keep you full until your next meal.